hackersaga/NetworkModule/README.md

 ### Advice ###
 * "com.example.NetworkManager.TouchMeNot" => No need to touch this part.
 It will be as it is.
 * If "Copying" is an issue, then just delete/modify comments in all the files.
-In case, I will take your side ;)
+Just in case, I will take your side ;)

 ### Coming soon... ###
 * Image uploader